DrMetr/Coding-bootcamp-testimonials-slider-challenge/README.md

  I learned how to implement frameworks in my projects, particularly working with Bootstrap 5.
 Since carousels are already present as bootstrap component there was no need for JS.
 I also adopted a way similar to frameworks' line of thinking: writing lots of classes and adding them to html elements that bear the features instead of describing each element on its own.
 This is convenient, makes code reusable.
 Adding the carousel was an issue because I didn't figure how to position buttons over item photos.

+ UPD: I managed to make a responsive carousel button attached to a carouselitem picture by using the experimental anchor and target attributes.
+Think, they're underestimated.

 ### Continued development

 More working with frameworks like Tailwind or Bulma.
 Taking more challenging challenges.